 Global stroke care begs urgent attention, particularly in low-middle income countries.
 Every year, about 15 million face a stroke event in the world.
 Of them, about 5 million die while another 5 million become disable permanently.
 Almost 70 percent of stroke events occur in low-middle income countries.
-Alarmingly, while the new cases per 100,000 declined by half in high-income countries during the past decade, it doubled in low-middle income countries (Johnson et al., 2016).
+While the new cases per 100,000 have declined by half in high-income countries during the past decade, alarmingly, it has doubled in low-middle income countries (Johnson et al., 2016).

 More importantly, stroke occurs mostly at peak of one’s life.

-Although vast improvements have occurred in stroke care in the world during the past decade,, these advances have not reached to low-middle income countries.
+Although vast improvements have occurred in stroke care in the world during the past decade, these advances have not reached low-middle income countries.

 However, according to Walter Johnson and his colleagues, significant differences between high-income and low-middle income countries exist; that more stroke due to bleeding in low-middle income countries than high-income countries (34 percent versus 9 percent); that more survivors in low-middle income countries die within 3 years than high-income countries (84 percent versus 16 percent).

 Surely the quality of care should also be remarkably different.
-For example, the absence of CT scan facility to differentiate strokes due to bleeding from a blood clot affect the intervention strategy.
+For example, the absence of a CT scan facility to differentiate strokes due to bleeding from a blood clot affecting the intervention strategy.

 A well-coordinated global action is necessary as highlighted by the WHO experts.